 Frozen in Smoke: Nikon 35/1.8 FX inside the box.

 07 January 2014.

 The Nikon 35mm f/1.8 G is a fast, sharp, light, fast-focusing wide-angle lens.

-It lets in more light than any f/2.8 zoom for shorter shutter speeds or lower ISOs for sharper, cleaer pictures than with any zoom.
+It lets in more light than any f/2.8 zoom for shorter shutter speeds or lower ISOs for sharper, clearer pictures in low light.

 AF is fast and accurate.

 Just grab the ring at any time for instant manual-focus override.